 The anchor screw looks like a regular screw, and it is … but it also has an extra set of raised threads that help it cut and grip into very hard material like brick or concrete.

 A masonry drill bit is a regular old drill bit with a special tip on the end.
 If you’re at home and you don’t know if what you have is a masonry drill bit just look at the end of it.
 If it has a a sharp spade-like tip on it … that’s a masonry bit.

-Technically they work best with a hammer drill but it doesn’t matter.
-It’ll work fine with a regular drill too, it’ll just take a tiny bit longer to drill through the cement or brick.
+Technically they work best with a hammer drill but if you only have a regular drill it’ll work fine, it’ll just take a tiny bit longer to drill through the cement, concrete or brick.